Graphite Reviewer is now Diamond

 git status

-• Committing the index:
+• Committing changes:

 Terminal